 Of course, the more preferred qualifications you can showcase, the better your chances are of getting called for an interview.
 Keep in mind, however, that these desired skills are not dealbreakers and you may still be considered even if you don’t have them - so don’t let them deter you from applying for jobs you’re interested in!
 While you may come across some employers that reject applicants without all required qualifications, don’t be discouraged.
 Many employers view job descriptions as a guideline rather than a non-negotiable list.
 They must evaluate candidates against one another and they won’t know the qualifications of their applicant pool in advance of posting the job.
 So, you have nothing to lose if you still apply and put your best foot forward.

 You want to stand out by creating a well-formatted and visually engaging nursing resume, but concise and neat is best.
 Don’t go overboard with multiple fonts and colours.
 Also, strongly consider the fact that many employers are using Applicant Tracking Software (ATS) to deal with the high volume of incoming job applications they regularly receive.
-In order to be picked out from the crowd, you need to ensure your nursing resume contains the right keywords that an ATS will identify.
+In order to be picked out from the crowd, you need to ensure your nurse resume contains the right keywords that an ATS will identify.

-Here’s how it works: the ATS ranks and categorizes nursing resumes by how many designated keywords they contain.
+Here’s how it works: the ATS ranks and categorizes resumes by how many designated keywords they contain.
 The process is streamlined and reduces an employer’s workload, theoretically weeding out resumes with a large amount of filler content (which can indicate a lack of qualifications).
 An employer can enter specific keywords for the ATS to scan for.
 They may choose to include “knockout questions” to quickly eliminate unqualified candidates, such as, “Are you a registered nurse in Alberta?”
 Or, they could include “disqualifying statements” to automatically screen candidates out.
 For instance, if an ATS is programmed to screen out all resumes lacking a bachelor’s degree, anyone with a certificate or other credential will automatically be rejected.
 An ATS can also be set up to only deliver resumes that include exact keywords.
 The downside of the system is it can unnecessarily reject suitable nurses as part of automated software processes.
 To avoid this unfair outcome, learning how to write a nursing resume requires working within and overcoming challenges with the ATS framework, by implementing the suggestions below.

 Use Simple Headers